weiss-gal/OnAirSign/README.md

 <mark>This project is currnetly under construction. </mark>

+update [14-Oct-2020]: We are nearly there !
+I have the complete end-to-end concept working, animations updated correctly on the arduino.
+Hang on there, home workers, your "On Air" sign is nearly there.

 Add to your watch list to know when its finally usable (ETA - a matter of days)

 The target is to create an arduino based "on air" sign, connected to a PC via USB cable,